Hartland International School, Sobha Hartland, Nad Al Sheba

 There are 9 technical laboratories covering robotics, graphics design, 3D CAD and manufacturing, digital technology, food technology, materials, virtual learning and core physics, chemistry and biology sciences. iPads are provided for children in Year 2 upwards, Laptops are provided for the older children as needed.

-Hartland also offers quite specialist facilities: a photography studio; dance studio for provision across ballet and jazz to modern and tap (mirror, railed and with fully spring floors); dedicated black-box rooms on the gallery level each with a piano; recording studio (currently being updated); recital rooms; multiple music/instrument practice rooms (one for Years 1 – 6, and one, currently, for Year 7)) as well as prayer rooms and a Special Educational Needs [SEN] / counselling centre.
+Hartland also offers quite specialist facilities: a photography studio; dance studio for provision across ballet and jazz to modern and tap (mirror, railed and with fully spring floors); dedicated black-box rooms on the gallery level each with a piano; recording studio (currently being updated); recital rooms; multiple music/instrument practice rooms (one for Years 1 – 6, and one, currently, for Year 7)) as well as prayer rooms and a Special Educational Needs [SEN] / Counseling Centre.

 Naturally the school also offers a cafeteria for its students.